theronic/eacl/README.md

 # Example

-Fire Dept. Chief John (a consultant) needs access to the server room on Friday to conduct an annual fire safety inspection at the Houston branch.
-To limit liability, his access should be short-lived and constrained to areas of interest (DC1 and DC2).
-Here is how you model the ACL check for John's keycard in Clojure:
+Fire Dept. Chief John is a consultant who needs access to the server room on Friday to conduct an annual fire safety inspection at our data centers in Houston.
+To limit liability, his access should be short-lived and constrained to the areas of interest (DC1 and DC2).
+Here is how you can model the ACL check for John's keycard using EACL in Clojure:

-    {:eacl/who   [:eacl/email "john@example.com"]
+    {:eacl/who   [:user/email "john@example.com"]
-     :eacl/what  :server-room-door
+     :eacl/what  [:door/ident :door/entrance]
      :eacl/where #{[:eacl/ident :branch/houston.dc1] [:eacl/ident :branch/houston.dc2]}
      :eacl/how   #{:open :close}
      :eacl/when  #inst "2020-07-15"  ;; (time ranges not supported yet)